danbev/learning-v8/README.md

 and run the script.

 #### tests
-The tests directory contains unit tests for individual classes/concepts in V8 to help understand them.
+The test directory contains unit tests for individual classes/concepts in V8 to help understand them.

 ## Building this projects code